Word Meanings - THIEVISH - Book Publishers vocabulary database

 A secretary who is subordinate to the chief secretary; an assistant secretary; as, an undersecretary of the Treasury. - INACTUATE

-To put in action. - INTRACTABILITY
+To put in action. - CHARACTERISTIC

 Tending to counteract. - RIPPER ACT; RIPPER BILL